awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-selection.md

 **Note**
 All updates are downloaded from the remote repos configured on the managed node\.
 Therefore, the node must be able to connect to the repos so the patching can be performed\.

 CentOS 6 and 7 managed nodes use Yum as the package manager\.
-CentOS 8 nodes use DNF as the package manager\.
+CentOS 8 and CentOS Stream nodes use DNF as the package manager\.
 Both package managers use the concept of an update notice\.
 An update notice is simply a collection of packages that fix specific problems\.

-However, CentOS default repos aren't configured with an update notice\.
-This means that Patch Manager doesn't detect packages on a default CentOS repo\.
+However, CentOS and CentOS Stream default repos aren't configured with an update notice\.
+This means that Patch Manager doesn't detect packages on default CentOS and CentOS Stream repos\.
 To allow Patch Manager to process packages that aren't contained in an update notice, you must turn on the `EnableNonSecurity` flag in the patch baseline rules\.

 **Note**
-CentOS update notices are supported\.
+CentOS and CentOS Stream update notices are supported\.
 Repos with update notices can be downloaded after launch\.

 ------
 #### [ Debian Server and Raspberry Pi OS ]